edemagbenyo/calculator/README.md

 ![GitHub forks](https://img.shields.io/github/forks/edemagbenyo/calculator?style=social)
 ![Twitter Follow](https://img.shields.io/twitter/follow/edemagbenyo?style=social)

 A simple calculator application.
-It can be used to perform basic calculation operation such as addition, substraction, multiplication and division.
-The application is built with react and uses redux to manage the state.
+It can be used to perform basic calculation operation such as addition, subtraction, multiplication and division.
+The application is built with React and uses Redux to manage the state.

 ![Screenshot of the webpage](https://github.com/edemagbenyo/calculator/blob/development/screenshots/screen.png)